Archetypes

 Boss monster: Cernumon (GYB)

 This deck's main gimmick is fast mid-attack evolution ramping, with its secondary boss monster of Griffomon acting as both a swarm tool and an evo enabler, and fielding additional effects that allow it to produce several additional evos in the same <Vortex> timing.
-Once jogressed, Cernumon keeps the board refreshed with additional mons whenever your bodies leave the battle area.
+Once jogressed, Cernumon is supposed to keep the board refreshed with additional mons whenever your bodies leave the battle area.
+However, because it has extremely strict lines that require way too many specific cards in specific orders, it never works in practice.

 Other V-Pet-Based Decks